-Here are few important things you need to consider before selecting the bulldozer for your project.
+Here are a few important things you need to consider before selecting the bulldozer for your project.

-Purpose: What is the purpose of your dozer?
-Do you need it for leveling earth or pushing material or any other work?
+What is the purpose of your dozer?
+Do you need it for leveling earth or pushing material, or any other work?

-Work Site: How about the worksite.
+How about the work site?
 Do you need to maneuver in tight spaces?

-Material types.
-Which type of materials you want to move.
+Which type of materials do you want to move?
 What’s its density?

-Bulldozer is a multi-purpose construction machine which can perform a variety of operations.
+Bulldozer is a multi-purpose construction machine that can perform a variety of operations.

 - Preparing banks or canals,